Data Tiering

 The Hot Tier

-New indices that are part of a data stream are automatically allocated to the hot tier, which in the case of tiering refers to the OpenSearch cluster you use for storage and acts as the default for all incoming data.
+New indices that are part of a data stream are automatically allocated to the hot tier, which in the case of tiering refers to the search backend cluster you use for storage and acts as the default for all incoming data.
 Data in the hot tier is easy to access and search, but operating costs are generally higher because of the resources that must be allocated to maintain it.

 The Warm Tier

 Data in the warm tier is searchable, but search performance is lower compared to the hot tier.
 Warm data is stored in searchable snapshots and not directly in index sets.
-Once a search is triggered in the warm tier, the system loads the data from this restored layer into the OpenSearch cluster.
+Once a search is triggered in the warm tier, the system loads the data from this restored layer into the search backend cluster.
 The warm tier is suitable for storing data that does not require frequent access, such as logs from recent weeks.

 Warning: The warm tier is searchable, but adding any warm indices to a search may slow down the search process.
 Please note that a lower search speed may also hinder the performance of any search-based features such as widgets and dashboards.